 Your desktop is supposed to be clean and display that gorgeous high-resolution wallpaper you’ve got going on.
 It should contain your trash/recycle bin, and that’s about it.

-On very rare exceptions you’re allowed to put a text file or two on your desktop if you’re referring to it regularly and don’t need to file it just yet.
+On occasion, it can be handy to put a file or two on your desktop for temporary storage if you’re referring to it regularly and don’t need to file it just yet.